Sukhjit97/website-IndrajSB/readme.md

 [07-lab-json-ajax] (https://github.com/CTEC3905/07-lab-json-ajax)
 I have crated a wiki search facility within the games.html using JSON ajax and xmlh http requests.
 In order to do this, i used the lab work to create the wiki search facility.

+To show my understanding of the HTML5, CSS and JavaScript functions and code, I have inserted comments stating what the functions do and how they work.